AvNav-Android

 Alarm sounds switch off alarm sounds.
 You may need to switch them off in your browser as well. on

-Hide System Bars hide the top and bottom android bars off
+Hide System Bars hide the top and bottom android bars on

-reset to defaults reset the multiplexer settings to defaults
+reset to defaults reset the multiplexer and main settings to defaults

 Android Sound Settings